AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

 ### Virtual Leaf Components {#virtual-leaf-components}

-In the previous examples, we added components to the SPA for which content already exists within AEM.
-However, there could be use cases where content has not yet been created in AEM, but needs to be added later by the content author.
-To accommodate this, the front-end developer can add components in the appropriate positions within the SPA.
-These components will display placeholders when opened in the editor.
+In the previous examples, we added components to the SPA with existing AEM content.
+However, there are cases where content has not yet been created in AEM, but needs to be added later by the content author.
+To accommodate this, the front-end developer can add components in the appropriate locations within the SPA.
+These components will display placeholders when opened in the editor in AEM.
 Once the content is added within these placeholders by the content author, nodes are created in the JCR structure and content is persisted.
-The created component will allow the same set of operations as the standalone leaf components.
+The created component will allow the same set of operations as the stand alone leaf components.

 In this example, we are reusing the `AEMText` component created previously.
 We want new text to be added below the existing text component on the WKND home page.
 The addition of components is the same as for normal leaf components.
 However, the `itemPath` can be updated to the path where the new component needs to be added.